4 Investment Research Insights AI Uncovered About Inflation

 At my research firm, our desk has faithfully published an in-depth analysis of every Friday’s Baker Hughes rig count release since we opened for business three years ago.
 Here are several reasons we still believe in the value of tracking this metric:

 That said, even we have been tempted to shift our research bandwidth to other data sets.
-We spend the vast majority of our time on the sand, water, and logistics topics these days, but we still make time for our weekly rig count piece.
+We spend the vast majority of our time on sand, water and logistics topics these days, but we still make time for our weekly rig count piece.

 What we found about the resiliency of this time-tested metric was a bit surprising.
 While the analyst community started shunning rig count several years ago, the conversation about rig count among executives and investors hasn’t really died down much.